rainhk/rainhk.github.io/_posts/2023-12-03-Obstacle Assault.markdown

 This was a 3rd UE project to understand blueprint and programming with C++ .\
 \
 ![stack](/assets/video/ObstacleAssault - Unreal Editor 2024-01-15 21-03-05.mp4)
+Please wait a few seconds to load video!
 <br>

 ## On this project, I've learned...